sherryrich/gymbag/README.md

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/order_status.JPG)

 ## Admin CRUD pages for Products
+Related user story:
+* As the website Administrator I would like to be able to add, view, edit and delete products [#32](https://github.com/sherryrich/gymbag/issues/32)
 ### Adding a product as a superuser
 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/create.JPG)
 ### Adding a product - success message